vdemichev/DiaNN/README.md

 ```
 --vis [N],[Peptide 1],[Peptide 2],...
 ```
 Specifically, chromatograms of length >= N will be extracted in the vicinity of the detected elution apex (for all runs in the experiment) and saved as a human- and machine-readable text table.
 Excel, R or Python can then be used to make visually-attractive plots based on these.

+Peptide & modification positions within a protein can be visualised using AlphaMap by Mann lab https://github.com/MannLabs/alphamap.

 ### Automated pipelines
 The pipeline window within the DIA-NN GUI allows to combine multiple analysis steps into pipelines.
 Each pipeline step is a set of settings as displayed by the GUI.
 One can add such steps to the pipeline, update existing steps, remove steps, move steps up/down in the pipeline, disable/enable (by double mouse-click) certain steps within the pipeline and save/load pipelines.
 Further, individual pipeline steps can be copy-pasted between different GUI tabs/windows (use Copy and Paste buttons for this).